 When it comes to gardening, I leave it all to Hubby.
-Don’t get me wrong I love to see the garden looking nice but other than that it’s his domain.
-The Beans (especially Little Bean) are starting to take a keen interest in it too so I think it’s nice for them to have a shared interest.
+Don’t get me wrong, I love to see the garden looking nice but other than that, it’s his domain.
+The Beans (especially Little Bean) are starting to take a keen interest in it too, so I think it’s nice for them to have a shared interest.

-Setting up the Karcher Oscillating Sprinkler and Primo Flex Hose was easy, all I had to do was sit inside and watch as Hubby did all the hard work!
+Setting up the Karcher Oscillating Sprinkler and Primo Flex Hose was easy; all I had to do was sit inside and watch as Hubby did all the hard work!
 It took him just a few minutes to unravel the hose and attach it to the tap in our utility room with a universal hose connector which he purchased from our local DIY store.
-He attached the other end of the hose to the Sprinkler and he was ready to go.
+He attached the other end of the hose to the Sprinkler, and he was ready to go.

-The Primo Flex hose is a 3 layer garden hose, pressure-resistant, reinforced braided, free of phthalates, cadmium, barium and lead, it is harmless to health.
+The Primo Flex hose is a 3 layer garden hose, pressure-resistant, reinforced braided, free of phthalates, cadmium, barium and lead; it is harmless to health.
 The weather-resistant, UV-proof outer layer protects the material, and an opaque interlayer prevents algae formation in the hose.
 Bursting pressure 24 bar.
-The hose has an operating temperature range of -20 to 65 °C and has a 12 year guarantee.
+The hose has an operating temperature range of -20 to 65 °C and has a 12-year guarantee.

 Kärcher garden hoses are extremely flexible, durable and non-kinking.
 The advantages are clear: extremely durable and easy to handle.

-Karcher’s watering Ambassador is Expert Gardener, Diarmuid Gavin who has recorded some great informative videos on how to get the best of our your garden and has even answered a few questions.
+Karcher’s watering Ambassador is Expert Gardener, Diarmuid Gavin who has recorded some great informative videos on how to get the best of your garden and has even answered a few questions.
 I like this video about how to encourage insects into your garden to help teach your children.
 I’m particularly interested in encouraging butterflies into ours.